-The Connecticut Technical High School System provides parents or eligible students with a copy of the student's education record whenever failure to do so would effectively prevent parents or eligible students the right to inspect and review such records.
-Parents of students receiving special education and/or related services have additional rights under Connecticut State law.
-Such parents have a right to receive one free copy of the student's education records within five (5) school days of such a request.
+The Connecticut Technical Education and Career System (CTECS) provides eligible students with a copy of the student's education record whenever failure to do so would effectively prevent eligible students the right to inspect and review such records.

+The fee for copies of the student's education records is 25 cents per page.